 Generally, bills come into effect either on the date of assent by the President or on the date of operation specified within the bill, whichever is earlier.
 We note that in the Bill, some of the proposed amendments, particularly those relating to income tax, have an effective date of 1 January 2023, while a majority of the other proposed amendments have been indicated to come into force on 1 July 2022.

 The proposals in the Bill can be seen to target an increased tax base with the proposed introduction of income tax on gains received by non-residents from financial derivatives and a proposed increase in the rate of tax for Capital Gains Tax and Digital Services Tax.
 Further, the Bill has proposed an increase in excise duty rates for certain products.
-We have also seen that some amendments in the Bill are for purposes of streamlining the amendments that were introduced by the Finance Act, 2021.
+We have also seen that some amendments in the Bill are for purpose of streamlining the amendments that were introduced by the Finance Act, 2021.

 It should be noted that the National Assembly has requested comments on the Finance Bill 2022 prior to enactment into law.
 The comments should be received by the Clerk to the National Assembly on or before 4 May 2022.